zilliztech/milvus-helm/charts/milvus/README.md

 ### Pulsar Configuration

 This version of the chart includes the dependent Pulsar chart in the charts/ directory.
+- `pulsar-v3.3.0` is used for Pulsar v3
+- `pulsar-v2.7.8` is used for Pulsar v2

+Since milvus chart version 4.2.21, pulsar v3 is supported, but pulsar v2 will be still used by default until the release of Milvus v2.5.0.

+We recommend creating new instances with pulsar v3 to avoid security vulnerabilities & some bugs in pulsar v2.
+To use pulsar v3, set `pulsarv3.enabled` to `true` and `pulsar.enabled` to `false`.
+Set other values for pulsar v3 under `pulsarv3` field.

 You can find more information at:
 * [https://pulsar.apache.org/charts](https://pulsar.apache.org/charts)